Evolution of the Agile Manager

 - Product Owners decide on product planning & stakeholder management.
 The Advisor has no need to be in between.

-- Instead, he facilitates interaction between Product Owners, Stakeholders and Development Team.
+- Instead, he facilitates interaction between Product Owners, Stakeholders, and Developers.

-- Development Teams are responsible for quality and how they do their work (using the Definition of Done).
+- Developers are responsible for the quality and how they do their work (using the Definition of Done).

-- The Advisor facilitates the Development Team to get the resources for building high quality products.
+- The Advisor facilitates the Developer to get the resources for building high-quality products.

 There is a big overlap in the work of a Scrum Master and an Advisor.
 While the Scrum Master is focussed on coaching the teams, Advisors coach the Scrum Masters and\or Product Owners.